-THE ultrasound imaging has become much more prevalent L than the other medical imaging techniques since it is more accessible, less expensive, safe, simpler to use and produces real-time images.
-However, to provide an accurate clinical interpretation the highest possible image quality is required.
+LTRASOUND imaging has become one of the primary techniques for medical imaging mainly due to its accessibility, non-ionizing radiation, and real-time display.
+To provide an accurate clinical interpretation the highest possible image quality is required.
 The most commonly used image quality measures are penetration depth, spatial resolution and image contrast.
 The penetration depth of the ultrasound image can be increased by applying longer signals and compressing them later on with the help of matched filter.
 The compressed signal is similar to that obtained using a single short pulse but with much higher amplitude.
 The spatial resolution of the ultrasound image can be improved by using the synthetic aperture (SA) method in which information is acquired simultaneously by small transmit-receive apertures placed in different positions and then used to reconstruct the full image from the collected data.
-In the simplest case a single element transmits an unfocused wave and then it is switched to receive the backscattered signal which yields a low resolution image line.
-Combing the data obtained from a large number of emissions one is able to obtain a high resolution image.